SUrvival Control Chart EStimation Software in R: the success package: The R package success

-By default the control limit for the CGR-chart is determined on only \(20\) simulated samples (due to the computational intensity of the procedure), but we recommend to increase the number of samples by using the argument \code{n_sim} to get a more accurate control limit.
+By default the control limit for the CGR-CUSUM is determined on only \(20\) simulated samples (due to the computational intensity of the procedure), but we recommend to increase the number of samples by using the argument \texttt{n\_sim} to get a more accurate control limit.
+This will greatly increase the computation time.
+To speed up the procedure it is possible to parallelize the computations of the CUSUM charts in Step 2 of the simulation procedure (see \hyperlink{sec:controllimitscusum}{Control limits for CUSUM functions}) by specifying the number of cores to use to the argument \texttt{ncores}.
+Additionally, as the simulation procedure for the CGR-CUSUM can take a lot of time, it is possible to display individual progress bars for each constructed CUSUM chart by specifying \texttt{chartpb\ =\ TRUE}.

-\hypertarget{constructing-the-chart-2}{
+\hypertarget{constructing-the-chart-1}{